 Scone Variation: Ginger‑Yam

-Facing a busy schedule, but in the interest of setting a joyful tone for the day, I reserved half an hour this morning to get a batch of ginger-yam scones into the oven.
+Thirty-one days of talking about fitness and eating better are all well and good, but we must not neglect life’s simple pleasures.
+I have a busy day scheduled—a meeting with my business partner, two meetings with clients, and a big project that’s ready for finishing touches before it goes to the printer.
+But in the interest of setting a joyful tone for the day, I reserved half an hour this morning to get a batch of scones into the oven.

 Forget About Months…What Can You Do in Five Days?